Victoryismine52/mining-syndicate-platform/packages/card-builder/Backend_Developer-Tariq_Al-Fulani.md

 ## What I’m Doing

 Currently I’m writing the logic that analyses a card’s schema and produces a corresponding API specification.
 For each input and button, I generate endpoints or mutations with appropriate parameters.
 I’m also implementing a validation layer to ensure that exported cards can’t request or expose insecure data.
 In the evenings I’m reading up on serverless platforms because I want our generated APIs to run anywhere.
+After reviewing the toolbar wireframes, I’ve mapped the export button’s actions to the generator so front-end interactions trigger the right endpoints.
 Lastly, I’m collaborating with Bianca to embed the API generator into the build pipeline so exports are seamless.

 ## Where I’m Headed